faosorios/fastmatrix/README.md

 ## Features

-Currently we have implemented the following functions:
+Initial release (2020-08-14) of **fastmatrix** package have implemented the following functions:
 * Operations envolving the duplication matrix, with minimum requeriments of storage.
 * Fast computation of Hadamard product using unrolled loops.
+* vec and vech operators to handle rectangular and square matrices.

+Currently we are working in the implementation of the following procedures:
 * Intern products and norms for matrices.
 * Array multiplication (see for instance, Appendix A of Wei, 1998).
-* vec and vech operators to handle rectangular and square matrices.
+* Sweep operator for symmetric matrices.

 Our plan in the near future is the implementation of functions to handle:
 * Commutation, elimination and symmetrizer matrices.